12.1 Fiscal Year:

 12.6 Fund Raising:

 Fundraising programs using the 4-H Name and Emblem may be carried out for specific educational purposes.
-Such fundraising programs and use of the 4-H Name and Emblem on or associated with products and services for such purposes must have the approval of [the] appropriate Extension office (local, county, state or national level).
+Such fundraising programs and use of the 4-H Name and Emblem on or associated with products and services for such purposes must have the approval of [the] appropriate Extension office (local, county, state or national level) and comply with the University of Nebraska–Lincoln Youth Activity Safety Policy.

 Critical elements of these regulations and guidelines include: